florian-milky/next-flavor/README.md

 ## 3 - Run the lighthouse report

-Open the lighthouse tab in Chrome dev tools
+Open the lighthouse tab in Chrome dev tools.
 Generate a performance report.

 What is the performance score?

 ## 4 - lodash

 Stop the server.
 Import lodash in the index page.

 ```